 Monitor computer usage regularly and set clear limits.

-Talk and discuss underlying issues about the dangers and impacts of the
+Communicate openly and discuss underlying issues about the dangers and impacts of the internet.

-As elders, act as good role models-teach children and make them aware of
+As elders, act as good role models – teach children and make them aware of ethical online behavior.

 Provide your alternate e-mail id.